aws-solutions-library-samples/guidance-for-processing-real-time-data-using-amazon-dynamo-db/README.md

      aws dynamodb put-item --table-name Order_by_item ^
      --item '{"orderid": {"S": "178529"}, "order_date": {"S": "'"$(date -u +"%Y-%m-%dT%H:%M:%SZ")"'"}, "item_number": {"S": "item312"}, "quantity": {"N": "30"}}'
 ```
-The following image shows how the table data would look like after the insert statements in NoSQL Workbench.
+The following image shows how the source DynamoDB table (`Order_by_item`) data would look like after the insert statements in NoSQL Workbench.
 ![testpic1](./assets/images/TestPic1.png)

-2. Verify if the target table (item_count_by_date)  has the aggregated data using AWS CLI:
+2. Verify if the target DynamoDB table `(item_count_by_date)`  has the aggregated data using AWS CLI:
  For Linux or Mac:
  ```
 aws dynamodb query --table-name item_count_by_date \